kubernetes-sigs/kustomize/proposals/22-04-localize-command.md

 * `target`: a directory with a top-level kustomization file that kustomize will localize; can be a path to a local directory or a url to a remote directory
-* `scope`: `target` or a directory that contains `target`
+* `scope`: optional root directory, files outside which kustomize is not allowed to copy and localize; if not specified, takes on value of `target`
-* `newDir`: destination of the localized copy of `target`
+* `newDir`: destination directory of the localized copy of `target`
-    * if `target` is local, `newDir` must be a directory name, as it will be located in the same directory as `target` to preserve relative path references
-    * if `target` is remote, `newDir` must be a directory path

-The command creates a copy of `target` at `newDir` in which each kustomization file, from the top-level to any recursively referenced, has local paths to downloaded files instead of remote references for the following kustomization
+The command creates a copy of the `target` kustomization and the local files that `target` references at `newDir`.
+We define the "files that `target` references" as:
-fields:

-* `resources`
-* `components`
-* `bases`
-* `openapi:`
-  &nbsp; &nbsp; `paths`

-A new `localized-files` directory holds the downloaded files (or directory)
-at:
+* kustomization files that `target` directly or transitively references
+* configuration files that referenced kustomization files reference
+* exec binaries of referenced KRM functions

+Here, configuration file means a non-kustomization yaml file.
+The command only copies referenced files that reside inside `scope`.

+The command localizes the copy of `target` at `newDir` by downloading all remote files that `target` references.
+The downloaded files placed in a new `localized-files` directory next to the file that referenced the downloaded files.
+Inside `localized-files`, the downloads are located on path:

 <pre>
 <ins>remote-host</ins> / <ins>organization</ins> / <ins>repo</ins> / <ins>version</ins> / <ins>path-to-file-in-repo</ins>
 </pre>

-Each `localized-files` directory is located in the same directory as the kustomization file that referenced the downloaded files.

-To help ensure that `newDir` is a clean copy, the command overwrites every absolute path into `target` to point to `newDir` before processing the path.
+The command rewrites remote references in `newDir` to the local paths of the downloaded files.
+To help ensure that `newDir` is a clean copy, the command additionally overwrites absolute path references into `target` to point to `newDir`.

 **Error cases**:
 * `target` does not have a top-level kustomization file
+* `scope` does not contain `target`
 * `newDir` already exists
 * `localized-files` directory already exists
 * remote reference does not have a version